BVengo/ploonetide/docs/source/pages/installation.rst

 Create a virtual environment
 ----------------------------

 ploonetide works with `Python 3.6 or above`_.
-It is recommended you create a dedicated `Python environment`_ before you install spike2py.
+It is recommended you create a dedicated `Python environment`_ before you install ploonetide.
 In your project directory, run the following commands:

 .. code-block:: bash